ligato/docs/docs/plugins/vpp-plugins.md

 - [VPP ACL proto][acl-proto]
 - [VPP ACL model][acl-model]

-The VPP agent ACL plugin uses the binary API of the [VPP data plane ACL plugin](https://docs.fd.io/vpp/18.01/dir_9e97495e78c4182e4b3c22b8c511d67b.html).
+The VPP agent ACL plugin uses the binary API of the [VPP data plane ACL plugin](https://docs.fd.io/vpp/20.09.0/dir_9e97495e78c4182e4b3c22b8c511d67b.html).
 The VPP agent displays the VPP ACL plugin version at startup.
-Every ACL includes match rules defining a match criteria, and `action` rules defining actions to perform on those packets.
+Every ACL includes match rules defining a match criteria, and `action` rules defining actions to perform on matched packets.

 The VPP agent associates each ACL with a unique name.
 VPP generates an index; VPP agent manages the ACL-index binding.
 You must define match rules, and action rules, for each ACL.

-IP match rules let you specify interfaces, different IP protocols, IP address, port numbers, and L4 protocol, each with their own parameters.For example, you could define your IP rule to match on, ingress interface foo IPv4, port 6231, TCP, source address **A**, and destination address **B**.
+IP match rules let you specify interfaces, IP protocol, IP address, port number, and L4 protocol.
+For example, you can attach your IP rule on ingress interface tap3, to match port 6231, TCP, source address **A**, and destination address **B**.
 IP match rules support TCP, UDP, and ICMP.

 You cannot mix IP rules and macip rules in the same ACL.